 (b) The Academy is an association (Verein) pursuant to Articles 60 and following of the Swiss Civil Code (hereinafter referred to as SCC).

 (c) The official headquarter (seat) of the Academy is in Zurich, Switzerland.
 The address of the office of the Academy will be determined by a resolution of the Executive Committee of the Academy.

-(d) The Academy is an international organization of organizations and individual persons, constituted as an association.
-The Association has no commercial aims and is not for profit.
+(d) The Academy is an international organisation of individual persons and organisations, constituted as an association.
+The Association has no commercial aims and is non- profit.

 (f) The re-incorporated Academy has taken over all assets and liabilities of its predecessor organization.